 Both Kenyan human rights defenders and civilians face numerous challenges and threats every day, particularly those who live and/or work with impoverished communities in the urban settlements or rural areas.
 More and more (women) human rights defenders ((W)HRDs) are being arrested and national and international human rights organizations are struggling to obtain work permits.
 While peaceful protests occur in Kenya, they are often accompanied by mass arrests.
 Under the new government, the situation has worsened.
+Groups like the Mathare Social Justice Center have not received public recognition by the government but instead have been victims of increased criminalization.
+PBI Kenya monitors the security situation and accompanies members of the Mathare Social Justice Center in Nairobi to police stations so that they will be taken seriously, both by national and international entities, because as Gachihi explains: "The bigger the visibility, the better in order to avoid the chance of more arbitrary persecutions."

-In 2016, human rights defender Gacheke Gachihi (pictured top right), coordinator of Mathare Social Justice Center in Nairobi, Kenya, spoke with PBI about the increasing criminalization of activists in his home country.
+In 2016, human rights defender Gacheke Gachihi (pictured top right), coordinator of Mathare Social Justice Center spoke with PBI about the increasing criminalization of activists in his home country.

 "Since the election of the new President Uhuru Kenyatta in 2013, democracy has suffered severe setbacks in Kenya," Gacheke Gachihi said in an interview with PBI.
 "Our biggest challenge is the restriction of freedom," emphasizes Gachihi.
 Gachihi and other activists were arrested arbitrarily and tortured when it became public that they intended to file a petition against the new security law.
 The authorities have repeatedly used the new law to arrest activists in the name of fighting terrorism.
 The result has been extrajudicial executions by government security forces that are very rarely brought to justice.
-On August 11, 2017, President Kenyatta was declared the winner of his reelection campaign; however, the Kenyan Supreme Court annulled the August 8th election results and ordered a new election to take place on October 17, 2017.
+On August 11, 2017, President Kenyatta was declared the winner of his reelection campaign; however, the Kenyan Supreme Court annulled the August 8th election results and ordered a new election to take place on October 17, 2017, which was subsequently changed to October 26th.
+Kenyatta emerged from the second election with an overwhelming majority of votes; however, not only were the results contested but the legitimacy of the election itself was called into question by Kenyatta's opposition, former Prime Minister Raila Odinga, who protested the election.
+Since October 26th, multiple petitions have been filed at the Supreme Court seeking to overturn Kenyatta's second win, claiming the election was not fair and was marred by violence and intimidation.